 Around two million Poles, as well as people of Polish descent or with dual nationality, currently live and work in Germany.
 For more than two decades, Germany has been Poland’s most important trading partner by far.
 Lively exchange and frequent visits at the highest political level demonstrate the friendly partnership and good cooperation between the two countries.
 This also includes intergovernmental consultations involving the Heads of Government and Ministers from both sides, most recently in 2018.

 Addressing the past

-A responsible approach to the past forms the basis of our relations.
+A responsible approach to the past forms the basis of German-Polish relations.
 This includes Germany’s recognition of its responsibility for the suffering of the Polish population during the Second World War, as symbolised by Federal Chancellor Willy Brandt falling to his knees at the Monument to the Ghetto Heroes during a visit to Warsaw in 1970.
-Reconciliation would have been inconceivable without the willingness to forgive, as expressed in the pastoral letter by Polish bishops to their German counterparts in 1965, and the willingness to renounce one’s own claims for restitution, as shown in a bulletin on Germans’ relations with their eastern neighbours by the Protestant Church in Germany during the same year.
+Reconciliation would have been inconceivable without the willingness to forgive, as expressed in the pastoral letter by Polish bishops to their German counterparts back in 1965, and the willingness to renounce one’s own claims for restitution, as shown in a bulletin on Germans’ relations with their eastern neighbours by the Protestant Church in Germany during the same year.

-Young people and civil society – the key to closer Relations
+A common future and shared responsibility: Young people and civil society – the key to closer relations

 Further information is available on the GPYO website.